dtim-upc/spark/README.md

 * Poor: attributes pair with a containment similarity of 0.1
 * None: otherwise

-By default, we just show candidates attributes that performs a High and Good quality joins.
-This can be done by using the function `discovery()` from NextiaJD.
+You can start a discovery by using the function `discovery()` from NextiaJD.
 As an example the following code will start a discovery to find any attribute from our dataset that can be used for a join with some dataset from the repository.

 ```
 val dataset = spark.read.csv(...)